christttto/blog/_posts/thinkingOutLoud/05/2019-05-10-The-MEAN-Stack-Guide.markdown

 Easily connected to Node/ Express (NOT to Angular!)
 A powerful Database which can easily be integrated into a Node/ Express Environment.

+### 3 What is a Single Page Application (SPA)

+In Angular, we will have root index.html page, and it will include script input for angular application.
+	This is to re-render.